Be Gentle with Yourself!

 Understand Our Own Character

-Why do we need to think this way?
+Why do we train to think this way?
 Each of us has a different personality and characteristics.
 If we are lazy people, then we naturally are gentle with ourselves.
 We don’t push too hard.
 Some of us, however, may tend toward perfectionism.
 If we tend to be that way, then we may be very demanding and treat ourselves a little harshly.
 We may not deliberately think to be hard on ourselves, but that behavior comes automatically.
-So we push hard to practice “correctly” and we ask our teachers many questions to get it right.
+So we push hard to practice “correctly”.
+And we ask our teachers many questions to get it right.
 We may have a deep need to be right.

 Be Gentle and Aspire to Improve